Humorloos/SMR/tests/support/collections/collection_with_example_map_changes/README.txt

 Changes made to the original version:

 Sheet biological psychology:
+    new image:
+    |{| information transfer and processing - modulated by - enzymes: answer enzymes has now an additional image named paste-cbf726a37a2fa4c403412f84fd921145335bd0b0.jpg
     changed question and answer:
         |{{{{{{ biogenic amines - example (image) question to 'Serotonin' is now biogenic amines - former image - Serotonin new
     removed answer with crosslink and changed answer with crosslink: